teendevops/teendevops-web/README.md

 [![Build Status](https://travis-ci.com/Arinerron/codeday-team.svg?token=xRJQhWcuhJai95gtzHzi&branch=master)](https://travis-ci.com/Arinerron/codeday-team)

 # About
-The reason why this is called "codeday-team" is because I don't have a name for it yet, and I was developing it for/at CodeDay.
-I'll rename when we find a name for it.
+The reason why this was called "codeday-team" is because I didn't have a name for it, and I was developing it for/at CodeDay.
+I renamed it when @eviltak found a name for it.

 # Live Version
+Please don't reuse a password on either of these sites yet.
+Neither of them use HTTPS, so neither of them are considered fully secure.
+## Production
+- Thanks to @Gwiddle Web Hosting, we now have a prod version here: http://teendevops.net
+## Development
-Thanks to @virtualdxs, we now have a live version here: http://box.k7dxs.xyz/
+- Thanks to @virtualdxs, we now have a dev version here: http://box.k7dxs.xyz/

-Please don't reuse a password on the site though, because it is for testing and may not be secure.
-Also, the page is sent via HTTP and is not encrypted.
+- You can try your commit by loading http://box.k7dxs.xyz/pull.php

 # Installation
 ## Automatically